Football

 No hay anuncios

-Historically, it has been considered the third nursery of Catalonia, behind FC Barcelona and Espanyol.
-Jordi Alba, Aitor Rubial, David Raya, Keita Balde, Víctor Ruiz or Javi Puado have been trained at the Baix Llobregat club.
-Also Gerard Martín, who in the space of two years went from playing on the Calahorra pitch in green, the color that has identified Cornellà since its foundation, to playing in a Champions League semi-final with Barça in San Siro.
+Historically, it has been considered the third youth academy in Catalonia, behind FC Barcelona and Espanyol.
+Jordi Alba, Aitor Rubial, David Raya, Keita Balde, Víctor Ruiz, and Javi Puado have trained at the Baix Llobregat club.
+Also Gerard Martín, who in the space of two years went from playing on the green Calahorra field, the color that has identified Cornellà since its founding, to competing in a Champions League semi-final with Barça at San Siro.

 From boosting Cornellà to Barça

-Founded in 1951, the key figure in the consolidation of Cornellà as a benchmark for youth football in Catalonia was Andrés Manzano.
+Founded in 1951, the key man in consolidating Cornellà as a benchmark for youth football in Catalonia was Andrés Manzano.
 At the club since 1993, and after more than 700 matches as a player, he swapped the pitch for the offices.
-As sporting director and general director of the club, as well as majority shareholder –it is a public limited sports company (SAD)–, he boosted the growth of youth football and the first team, which in the nineties competed in regional leagues.
+As sporting director and general director of the club, as well as majority shareholder –it is a public limited sports company (SAD)–, he drove the growth of youth football and the first team, which in the nineties competed in regional leagues.

 Cargando